-In keeping up with an adventurous spirit, sample chocolate drinks partnered with different Carribbean and world spices.
+In keeping up with an adventurous spirit, sample chocolate drinks partnered with the different Caribbean and world spices.

 Why would you want to rent a bicycle, you ask?
-It’s because there are wonderful places in this side of Limon that are best explored by bike.
+It’s because there are wonderful places on this side of Limon that are best explored by bike.
 Take Manzanillo for example.

 The road from Puerto Viejo to Manzanillo is magical as it is scenic.
 From your seat, your ears are treated to the reggae music coming from one shop to another.
 Trees keep you company and an occasional animal sighting keeps you entertained.